 The Path to Meditative Calisthenics

 Many disciplines of martial arts, yoga, Zen, aim to achieve awareness.
 Yoga does it mechanically and scientifically, it puts your body in awkward and new positions, and forces you to be aware of your body, every limb, every muscle.
 Zen practice does it holistically, through observation and calmness.
 Most martial arts deal in the business of a hybrid system of yoga and zen.
 You become aware of your body and movements, and also observe your opponent in order to react.
 I believe creative calisthenics has both elements as well, we have the athlete and the bar – and when the observer becomes totally engulfed in the sport, a certain calmness carries over.

-This is the reason why we are against supplements, against unnatural diets, against ego, against ill-hearted competitions.
+This is the reason why we are against supplements, in favor of natural diets, against ego, against ill-hearted competitions.
 These things do not help us to become more aware, they are irrelevant.
 Against is a negative word, yet we must state it from time to time to remind what occurs when the true goal of calisthenics is forgotten.
 When the Light is absent, all that we are against naturally begin to creep back into existence.

 More on these topics on a later time, till then,